Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Ollama if you need developers wanting private, local ai with zero api costs.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Ollama if your daily work is mostly running open-weight LLMs locally with one command.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Ollama scores higher in user reviews (4.6 vs 4.5).
 Both offer free tiers — try each before committing.

 Ollama